Winding down a year of travel as Dalmatia prepares for Christmas

 Tuesday 10 December

 Today’s project is to set up a Trusted Housesitters profile.
-It’s quite an undertaking: it’s more than just writing an arresting profile; it also involves identity checks, soliciting references, and uploading details of all the animals you’ve cared for.
-Once I’ve contributed our profile, I hand over the reins to K and spend a very satisfying couple of hours on the sofa with headphones locked on crafting my Festive 20.
+It’s quite an undertaking: it’s more than just writing an arresting profile; it also involves identity checks, soliciting references, and uploading details of all the animals we’ve cared for.
+Once I’ve contributed our profile, I hand over the reins to K and spend a satisfying couple of hours on the sofa with headphones clamped on crafting my Festive 20.

 Wednesday 11 December